 The exposure of men and women to surgically enhanced vaginas seen in pornographic videos can lead them to believe that this is normal and wish to change the way they look.
 Moran also cites the advent of airbrushing photographs, lack of exposure to normal women’s genitalia, the practice of Brazilian and genital waxing, exposing the labia and the general taboo about the subject of genitalia and how they look may contribute towards this rising trend.

-Celebrity culture impacts upon this trend too, with young women wanting to emulate their favourite celebrity without any thought to the consequences this type of intimate surgery can cause.
+However, whilst celebrity culture continues to impact upon this trend, young women will continue to want to emulate their favourite celebrity or reality TV star without any thought to the consequences this type of intimate surgery can cause.

 A fantastic work of art, “The Great Wall of Vagina” by UK-based sculptor Jamie McCartney, on display in the UK depicts vulvae casts of 400 women aged between 18-76 years.
 He created this work over 5 years, casting the vulvae of women who were identical twins, transgender individuals, pre and post natal women, all of whom were more than willing to submit their genitalia to plaster in the name of art.